 Glucose, also known as dextrose, is a starch sweetener based on starch plants such as corn, wheat, rice and cassava.

-As an liquid intermediate product, glucose syrup serves as feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
-When crystallized, dextrose anhydrate or monohydrate are produced which are used in foodstuff and in medical applications.
+As a liquid intermediate product, glucose syrup serves as feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
+When crystallized, dextrose anhydrate or monohydrate are produced, which are used in foodstuff and in medical applications.

 Starch is processed into glucose a high DE (dextrose equivalent) starch sugar that can be further processed to other types of starch sugar and to biobased chemicals.